CoderTristan/Ideas/README.md

 jobs under 18 or low level like intern or apprentice search also

+job search with good search and possible added jobs

 wiki page picked from headline input

 input time difficulty in/outdoor theme and ai generates idea and timer can be pressed